How to Write a CV

 Even fonts and specific word choices matter.
-Fancy or curly fonts are not applicant tracking system ATS-friendly because the software will be unable to read them.
-Stick to simpler fonts, such as Times New Roman, Arial or Helvetica.
+Fancy or curly fonts are not meant for the applicant tracking system (ATS) because the software will be unable to read them.
+Stick to simpler fonts, such as Times New Roman, Calibri, Arial or Helvetica.

 Don’t forget the cover letter

-Oftentimes, the CV should be a one-page document.
-That doesn’t leave a lot of room for discussing your skills in-depth.
+Oftentimes, your CV presents a snapshot of your different career highlights and skills but not quite enough background to fully explore your most notable qualifications.
 That’s what the cover letter is for.
 It gives you the chance to explain why you believe your work experience makes you the best fit for a role.

 You can use our Cover Letter Builder to find plenty of cover letter templates and examples that can help you get started.